rqlite/rqlite/DOC/SECURITY.md

   {
     "username": "mary",
     "password": "$2a$10$fKRHxrEuyDTP6tXIiDycr.nyC8Q7UMIfc31YMyXHDLgRDyhLK3VFS",
-    "perms": ["query", "status"]
+    "perms": ["query", "backup"]
+  },
+  {
+    "username": "*",
+    "perms": ["status", "ready"]
   }
 ]
 ```
-This configuration file sets authentication for two usernames, _bob_ and _mary_, and it sets a password for each.
-No other users will be able to access the cluster.
+This configuration file sets authentication for three usernames, _bob_, _mary_, and `*`.
+It sets a password for the first two.

-This configuration also sets permissions for both users. _bob_ has permission to perform all operations, but _mary_ can only query the cluster, as well as check the cluster status.
+This configuration also sets permissions for all usernames. _bob_ has permission to perform all operations, but _mary_ can only query the cluster, as well as backup the cluster. `*` is a special username, which indicates that all users -- even anonymous users (requests without any BasicAuth information) -- have permission to check the cluster and readiness.
+This can be useful if you wish to leave certain operations open to all accesses.

 ## Secure cluster example
 Starting a node with HTTPS enabled, node-to-node encryption, and with the above configuration file.
 It is assumed the HTTPS X.509 certificate and key are at the paths `server.crt` and `key.pem` respectively, and the node-to-node certificate and key are at `node.crt` and `node-key.pem`